Elena-Ru/ColorConverter/README.md

 ## Installation

-To add ColorConverter to your project add following url using Swift Package Manager.
+To add ColorConverter to your project add **https://github.com/Elena-Ru/ColorConverter.git** using Swift Package Manager.

 ## Usage Example
 ```